AbhiJeetAaNaNd2004/face-tracking-system-3/face-tracking-system2/backend/README.md

 ## 🆘 Support

 For support and questions:
-- Create an issue in the repository
 - Check the troubleshooting section
-- Review the API documentation
+- Review the API documentation at `/docs`
-- Contact the development team
+- Check application logs in `logs/app.log`
+- Verify database connectivity and user permissions

 ---

-**Note**: This system is designed for company internal use.
-Ensure compliance with privacy regulations and company policies when deploying face recognition systems.
+**🔐 Security Note**: This system implements enterprise-grade role-based access control.
+Always use strong passwords, secure JWT keys, and HTTPS in production environments.

+**📊 Database Note**: This system uses PostgreSQL exclusively for data consistency and security.
+No other database systems are supported.